open-telemetry/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 - `aggregation_interval: 70s`(default value is 60s): The aggregation time that the receiver aggregates the metrics (similar to the flush interval in StatsD server)

+- `aggregate_by_source_address: true`(default value is true): Aggregate the metrics by source address.
+If it is false, the receiver will not aggregate by the source address.
+In that case it is recommended your application sends identifying tags and use the [groupbyattrsprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/groupbyattrsprocessor).

 - `enable_metric_type: true`(default value is false): Enable the statsd receiver to be able to emit the metric type(gauge, counter, timer(in the future), histogram(in the future)) as a label.

 - `enable_simple_tags: true`(default value is false): Enable parsing tags that do not have a value, e.g. `#mykey` instead of `#mykey:myvalue`.
 DogStatsD supports such tagging.